Tax and Incentives

 Funding available to a given project is based on the amount of investment in real and personal property, net-new property tax increment created (the local millage rate on average in Utah is between 1.25-1.5%) and the percent rebate granted by the individual taxing entities.

 The local economic developer in the community under consideration will be your liaison in navigating the TIF process.
 They will work with you to create a project prospectus, area budgets and support you in the individual “asks” to local taxing entities.
-There is no formal application process.

 Opportunity Zones